robwebb72/AwsSesTestbench/README.md

 # Aws Ses Testbench

-This is a protoype/testbench to provide a number of endpoints for working with Aws's Simple Email Service.
+This is a prototype/test-bench to provide a number of endpoints for working with Aws's Simple Email Service.

 ## Packages Used

 - EntityFramework Core
 - Automapper
 - ASP.NET
-- AWSSDK
+- AWS SDK
 - Swashbuckle

 ## appsettings.json